sustainablelab/macos-setup/README.md

 clone is in the `.vim` folder, and that folder is created when I run this `git clone` command.

-# Open a local file in Safari
+# Safari

+- Add extensions for dark mode, and keyboard shortcuts.
+- Enable opening local files in Safari.

 ## Enable local files